jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 console.log(`The area of a circle of radius 4 is ${circle.area(4)}`);
 ```

 On the first line you can see the `require` function being used to import the `circle` module.
-After it has been
-executed the `circle` const will contain a reference to the object that was on `module.exports` once the circle code had
+After it has been executed the `circle` variable will contain a reference to the object that was on
-been executed.
+`module.exports` once the circle code had been executed.
 In this case `area` and `circumference`.
-Note that the argument to `require` is a relative path from the
+Note that the argument to `require` is a relative path from the current module (`index`)
-current module (`index`) to the required module (`circle`) in this example they must be next to each other in the same
+to the required module (`circle`) in this example they must be next to each other in the same
-directory to work (`.` in a relative path refers to the current directory, `..` navigates up the tree etc.).
+directory to work
+(`.` in a relative path refers to the current directory, `..` navigates up the tree etc.).

 Another common way to define an export is to write directly to the `module.exports` property.
-Thus defining the
+Thus defining the "default export".
-"default export".

 ```js
 // square.js